JonathanGrossman/mongodb_basics/01_getting_started.md

 After finding your public IP address, you should add it to your MongoDB IP access list so that you can connect to your MongoDB cluster.
 On the homepage for your Project 0 cluster, your Sandbox area.
 Inside the sandbox, you will see three buttons.
 One of those buttons should say Connect.
 Click it.

 A prompt should open with an option to Add a connection IP address.
 The box might be auto-filled with your public IP address.
 If it is, double check to make sure it's correct.
 If not, add your public IP address.
 Be sure to click the button for Add IP Address.
+You may need to add multiple IP addresses.
+For instance, if you work on your project from your home and at school, you should add your home IP address and also your school's IP address.
+If you don't have all the IP addressess now, you can add them later.

-In that same prompt, MongoDB will ask you to create a database user.
+In the same prompt that asks for your IP address, MongoDB asks you to create a database user.
 This is important for managing and accessing your MongoBD Atlas databases.
 As the prompt says, remember your username and password because you will need it later.
-After you add the user, click the button in the prompt that says Choose a connection method.
+After you add the user, click the button in the prompt that says 'Choose a connection method'.

 The next page in the prompt will offer you multiple options for connecting to your MongoDB Atlas cluster.
 Choose the "connect your application" option.
 On the following page, choose NodeJS as the driver and the most recent version.
 Copy the connection string and then click the close button.